BeauConstrictor/Ozpex-64/README.md

 The emulator is a work in progress that develops alongside the software for the computer, so is not yet a complete 6502 emulator.
 Nevertheless, you can use it to try out the computer by typing `python3 main.py` in the terminal.
 This will start the computer with both cartridge slots empty.
 The emulator uses your terminal window as the serial output for programs.

-## Logisim Implementation

-The computer has also been implemented in Logisim Evolution, using a [premade 6502 core](https://github.com/solrabizna/logi6502).
-The computer is almost fully functional, but is still missing the hardware timer.
-The pong game (and most future games) will not look great, as the serial terminal does not support clearing the screen using the Ozpex 64-specific clearing system (0x11).
-Despite this, you can still use the computer, and everything else will function correctly.
-You can even run the simulator faster my custom emulator on my machine.
-There is also a tool included that converts ROM files into the correct format to load directly onto cartridges in Logisim.

 ### Syntax

 The most common options you will use with the emulator are `-1` and `-2`, which allow you to specify what goes in cartridge slots 1 & 2, respectively.
 The emulator currently supports two types of cartridge: `rom`, which will load from `roms/<file>.bin` and `bbram` (battery-backed ram, a form of persistent storage), which will load from `bbrams/<file>.bin`.
 The syntax is as follows: